Planetary Alignment in June 2026: Mercury, Venus & Jupiter After Sunset

 What time should I see the planet parade around June 12, 2026?

-Start looking about 30 minutes local sunset.
+Start looking about 30 minutes after local sunset.
 You can begin earlier if the sky is very clear, but Mercury may be difficult in bright twilight.
 Don’t wait too long, because Mercury will be low and will set first.

 Where should I look to see the planet parade around June 12, 2026?